A Boy Called Christmas

-The film was released on 26 November 2021 in the United Kingdom, Australia, New Zealand, France, Germany and China, by StudioCanal, while Netflix released the film internationally, on 24 November 2021.
-The film received positive reviews from critics.
+The film was released on 26 November 2021 by StudioCanal in the UK, France and Germany, in Australasia (Australia and New Zealand) and in China by StudioCanal; Netflix released the film internationally on 24 November 2021.
+The film received positive reviews from critics and has grossed $3.8 million at the box office.

-In the United Kingdom, the film was classed as a 'Sky Original' and became available to watch on Sky Cinema and streaming on Sky's streaming service NOW.
+In the UK, the film was classed as a Sky Original and became available to watch on Sky Cinema and streaming on Sky's streaming service NOW.